The agent that qualified you when you opened this site.

 Most RAG implementations reach for a vector database, an embedding API, and a recurring monthly bill — for a knowledge base of fewer than fifty documents.

-Scarlett's knowledge base is thirty-six curated chunks.
+Scarlett's knowledge base is thirty-nine curated chunks.
 At that scale, classical TF-IDF retrieval is faster, cheaper, and more deterministic than any vector approach.
 Same query, same answer.
 Every time.

 This is the same engineering judgement we apply to every system we build.
 Use the simplest tool that solves the problem.